The Backdrop to International Trade

 Any student or professional wanting to understand more about Imports and Exports would have to understand the history and economic principles that have chartered the course of international trade to its current regime.

 In the backdrop of the countries economic policies and financial conditions such as its balance of payments situation, the governments formulate rules and regulations that govern the countries trade with other countries.

 WTO came into being on 1st January 1995 and is Head Quartered in Geneva, Switzerland.
-The Organization was created at the Uruguay Round Negotiations and consists of 153 member countries.
-A Director General and functions with a Secretariat Staff of 637 heads WTO.
+The organization was created at the Uruguay Round Negotiations and consists of 153 member countries.
+A Director-General and functions with a Secretariat Staff of 637 heads WTO.

 WTO functions primarily as the Forum for trade negotiations between countries.
 Its main functions include Administering WTO Trade Agreements, Handling Disputes, Monitoring National Trade policies of member countries, Technical assistance to Member Countries.
-Considered to be one of the youngest of International Organizations, the WTO is regarded as a Successor to the GATT agreement that came into being in the after warmth of Second World War.
+Considered to be one of the youngest of International Organizations, the WTO is regarded as a Successor to the GATT agreement that came into being in the warmth of the Second World War.

-The European Free Trade Association was setup in 1960 with one of the main aims to establish multilateral associations between the member countries to abolish customs barriers and creating a single free market across European Union.
+The European Free Trade Association was set up in 1960 with one of the main aims to establish multilateral associations between the member countries to abolish customs barriers and creating a single free market across European Union.